nirmata/nirmata-scripts/update-kubelet-args/README.md

 <ins>**Prerequisites:**</ins>

-- Make sure `curl` and `jq` are installed on the machine where you are running this script
+- Make sure `curl` is installed on the machine where you are running this script

 <ins>**Usage:**</ins>